Unitary pseudonatural transformations: Background: Pivotal dagger 2-categories

 In a 2-category with duals, we can define a notion of transposition for 2-morphisms. \begin{definition} Let $X,Y: r \to s$ be 1-morphisms with chosen right duals $[X^*,\eta_X,\epsilon_X]$ and $[Y^*,\eta_Y,\epsilon_Y]$.
 For any 2-morphism $f:X \to Y$, we define its \emph{right transpose} (a.k.a. \emph{mate}) $f^*: Y^* \to X^*$ as follows: \begin{calign} ~~=~~ \end{calign} For left duals ${}^*X,{}^*Y$, a \emph{left transpose} may be defined analogously. \end{definition}

 In this work we are mostly interested in categories with compatible left and right duals.
 Such categories are called \emph{pivotal}.
-The definition of pivotality requires the notion of \emph{invertible icon}, which we will not introduce until Definition~\ref{def:pnt}.
-However, we will not need the full definition until after that point; for now we will only require its consequences.

 Let $\mathcal{C}$ be a 2-category with right duals.
-It is straightforward to check that the following defines an identity-on-objects pseudofunctor $\mathcal{C} \to \mathcal{C}$, which we call the \emph{double duals} pseudofunctor: \begin{itemize} \item 1-morphisms $X:r \to s$ are taken to the double dual $X^{**}:=(X^*)^*$. \item 2-morphisms $f: X \to Y$ are taken to the double transpose $f^{**}:=(f^*)^*$. \item The multiplicators $m_{X,Y}$ and unitors $u_r$ are defined using the isomorphisms of Proposition~\ref{prop:relateduals}. \end{itemize} \begin{definition} We say that a 2-category $\mathcal{C}$ with right duals is \emph{pivotal} if there is an invertible icon from the double duals pseudofunctor to the identity pseudofunctor. \end{definition}
+It is straightforward to check that the following defines an identity-on-objects pseudofunctor $\mathcal{C} \to \mathcal{C}$, which we call the \emph{double duals} pseudofunctor: \begin{itemize} \item 1-morphisms $X:r \to s$ are taken to the double dual $X^{**}:=(X^*)^*$. \item 2-morphisms $f: X \to Y$ are taken to the double transpose $f^{**}:=(f^*)^*$. \item The multiplicators $m_{X,Y}$ and unitors $u_r$ are defined using the isomorphisms of Lemma~\ref{lem:relateduals}. \end{itemize} \begin{definition} We say that a 2-category $\mathcal{C}$ with right duals is \emph{pivotal} if there is an invertible icon (Definition~\ref{def:pnt}) from the double duals pseudofunctor to the identity pseudofunctor. \end{definition}